Spanish Heritage Itinerary

-On Fridays, Saturdays and Sundays, watch as park rangers and reenactors in period dress give historical weapons demonstrations and presentations on the life and experiences of the Spanish soldiers stationed in St. Augustine in the 1740s.
+On Fridays, Saturdays, and Sundays, see park rangers and reenactors in period dress show historical weapons demonstrations and presentations on the life and experiences of the Spanish soldiers stationed in St. Augustine in the 1740s.

 The Spanish Wine Festival

-Occurs each Spring More information at www.spanishwinefestival.com Experience warm and welcoming Spanish culture while sampling 100+ Spanish wines.
-St. Augustine’s love of Spanish wines dates back more than 450 years, when Pedro Menendez and the first European settlers arrived with their ship’s survival provisions including treasured stores of Spanish wine.
+Experience warm and welcoming Spanish culture while sampling 100+ types of Spanish wine.
+St. Augustine’s love of wine dates back more than 450 years when Pedro Menendez and the first European settlers arrived with their ship’s survival provisions including treasured stores of Spanish wine.

 Taberna Del Caballo

-Step back in time into the candlelit 18th century-styled taberna.
-Enjoy savory tapas, flatbreads, Sangria and cold beverages in an intimate atmosphere you won’t find anywhere else.
+Step back in time into this candlelit 18th century-styled taberna.
+Enjoy savory tapas, flatbreads, Sangria, and cold beverages in an intimate atmosphere you won’t find anywhere else.

-Witness centuries of St. Augustine history come to life with an immersive Historic Adventure Tour, climb an authentic 35-foot watchtower, and savor traditional pub fare or Spanish tapas – all within Colonial Quarter’s captivating 2-acre attraction.
+Witness centuries of St. Augustine history come to life with an immersive Historic Adventure Tour, climb a 35-foot watchtower, and savor traditional pub fare or Spanish tapas – all within Colonial Quarter’s captivating 2-acre attraction.

-Insider’s Tip: Come back in the evening for live music under the Colonial Quarter’s lantern-lit oak trees.
-Free concerts held regularly. www.colonialquarter.com/music
+INSIDER’S TIP: Come back in the evening for live music under the Colonial Quarter’s lantern-lit oak trees.
+Free concerts held regularly.

 Aviles and St. George Streets stand as two of the oldest streets in America, and are currently two buzzing districts of art, entertainment and culture.
 Historic sites are just steps away from Northeast Florida’s hottest galleries and famous restaurants.

-Known as Florida’s oldest restaurant, the Columbia is a favorite among generations of families for serving authentic and award-winning Spanish and Cuban cuisine.
+Columbia restaurant, St. Augustine’s sister location to Florida’s oldest restaurant in Ybor City’s Historic District, is a favorite among families for serving authentic award-winning Spanish and Cuban cuisine.

-St. George Street spans the center of Downtown St. Augustine and is pedestrian only.
-Historic Aviles Street is just around the corner, featuring a quaint neighborhood with cobblestone streets and a variety of shops, galleries, cafes and historic sites.
+St. George Street is pedestrian only and spans the center of Downtown St. Augustine.
+Historic Aviles Street is just around the corner, featuring a quaint neighborhood with brick-lined streets, traditional Spanish style architecture and a variety of shops, galleries, cafes, and historic sites.

 Spanish Military Hospital Museum